staskobzar/amiws/README.md

 AMI description in details can be found in [Asterisk wiki](https://wiki.asterisk.org/wiki/display/AST/Home).

-*amiws* also accepts JSON messages and send them back to all Asterisk servers:
+*amiws* also accepts JSON messages and sends them back to all Asterisk servers:
 ```javascript
 sock.send(JSON.stringify({"Action": "CoreStatus", "ActionID": "12345"}));
 ```
 Beware that this will send same Action to all AMI servers!

-Keep this in mind when you deploy *amiws* within public Internet and protect access to it.
+Keep this in mind when you deploy *amiws* on public Internet and protect access to it.

 #### Special header AMIServerID
 To send message to specified AMI server you can use header ```AMIServerID```.
-The is should correspond to the ```server_id``` in requests.
+This should correspond to the ```server_id``` in requests.

 Example:
 ```javascript